Are you looking for horizontal fence ideas for your backyard?

 I love these varying width horizontal fences.
 They really draw the eye and add variation to your backyard.

 Since there are different widths to deal with, this fence will take a little longer to build.
 Plus, it’s not the cheapest fence to build.
-Or, if you are hiring a contractor will cost a little more just because of the extra complexity of making the right varying widths pattern.
+Or, if you hire a contractor, the labor cost will be more due to the extra complexity of installing the varying widths pattern.

 2. Metal Accent Horizontal Wood Fence